arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 **SQL** (**S**tructured **Q**uery **L**anguage) is a programming language that for more than four decades has been used to interact with **relational databases**.

-A relational database is a data storage solution that stores data tables, which are comprised of columns (also called 'fields') and rows.
+A relational database is a data storage solution that stores data in tables, which are comprised of columns (also called 'fields') and rows.

 --{{0}}--
 First, let's quickly review some key concepts from the earlier sessions in this series.
 "Sequel", or "S-Q-L" (either pronunciation is fine) stands for Structured Query Language.
-SQL is a programming language used to interact with Relational Databases.
+SQL is a programming language used to interact with **relational databases**.

 --{{0}}--
 Relational databases consist of many different data tables.
 The model of storing data across multiple tables rather than one MEGA-table is useful because it is more efficient, reduces data duplication, and makes correcting or updating data simpler and less error prone.
 Today we will only be working with data from **one** table at a time that is stored in such a relational database.
 To learn more about combining data from more than one table, be sure to catch our final presentation in the series on SQL Joins (dates on the final slide).